alex-ception/unit-bot/README.md

 ## Is it work perfectly ?

 No, the bot can make mistakes because it uses OCR techniques and these techniques are not 100% reliable (especially tesseract).

+Last war includes a system anti bot now to make bot and macro-clicker crazy.
+So I created CheckAndCloseAntiBotModal function that close the anti bot modal

+Watch out to game updates!
+You have to restart the game and the script.

 ## Limitations